On Time for Retirement [Credit Union Management]

 Albraccio calls split-dollar life insurance a three-way safety net:

 1. Cash value is a safety net for the executive's retirement income.
 If the cash value is high enough, executives may be able to borrow from the cash value without triggering income taxes.

 2. A death benefit protects the executive's family in the short term, and the estate in the bng-term, by providing lump sum payment that's tax free as long as the program is properly structured.

 3. The credit union will be reimbursed for the premium payments by the policy's death benefit or by its cash value.

 In creating a SERP, non-profit cooperatives are allowed to augment retirement benefits of highly paid employees through certain "nonqualified" deferred compensation accounts that comply with tax codes, including 457(b) and 457(f) plans. ("Non-qualified" refers to a plan that can be offered to individuals without being made available to a complete employee class.
 These programs are also called "executive carve-out benefits.")

 In general, a 457(b) account allows executives to defer compensation much like a 401(k).
-As with a 401(k), there is a limit on how much can be deferred into a 457(b) plan ($17,000 in 2012).
-An executive can contribute to both types of plans simultaneously.
+As with a 401(k), there is a limit on how much can be deferred into a 457(b) plan (

 A 457(f) account doesn't cap the amount a credit union can contribute.
 However, regulations require that a 457(f) include a "substantial risk of forfeiture."
 For example, if an executive leaves before a stated date or event, the executive forfeits the benefit.
 Thus, a 457(f) is sometimes called "golden handcuffs."